Ferdousfrd/wiki-cs50web-pro1/README.md

 # My Wiki Web Application

 This is a simple wiki web application built using Django, a web framework in Python.
-The project allows users to view, edit, create, and search for encyclopedia entries.
+The project allows users to view, edit, create, search, and delete encyclopedia entries.

 ## Features